Spain’s Mediterranean Coast - A Coastal Road Trip

 The Costa Brava is steeped in the old and the new and offers more than seaside, including Girona’s gastronomy and Dali’s surrealism.
 The Costa Dorada south of Barcelona welcomes sun and sea worshippers: the warm waters of the Mediterranean lap along endless miles of golden sand so make time to pause and relax beside the beach of this Golden Coast.

-This spacious, friendly site is run by Michelle, Josep and their daughter.
-It is spotlessly clean and well maintained and the owners operate the site in an environmentally friendly way.
+This spacious, friendly site is run by Michelle, Josep and their daughter and is always a popular destination.
+It is spotlessly clean and well-maintained, and...

 Teatre-Museu Dalí